-I recently read an article with tips for good deeds you can do in a day.
+An article I recently read had tips for good deeds you can do in a day.
 Top of the list was calling your grandmother.

 Instead of the all-embracing and oh so exciting event of a visit to Nan’s, calling her becomes a good deed for the day.